Codeark1/Codeark1/README.md

-- 👋 Hi, I’m @Codeark1
+-# 👋 Hi, I’m @Codeark1

-- 👀 I’m interested in front-end development
-- 🌱 I’m currently learning React js
+- 👨‍💻 Frontend developer passionate about clean,intuitive,responsive UI
+- ⚛️ Skilled in React.js, Next.js, React Native and modern web and Mobile tools
+- 🚀 Always learning and exploring better frontend practices
-- 💞️ I’m looking to collaborate on ...
+- 🤝 Open to collaborating on React/Next.js projects
-- 📫 How to reach me ...
+- 📫 Reach me at: your.email@example.com

 <!---
 Codeark1/Codeark1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.